reacted-io/reacted-io-doc/reacted_streams.md

                                           .setSequencer(sharedSequencer)
                                           .build())
 ```
-Using a shared sequencer and a shared async backpressurer executor service (such as `ForkJoin.commonPool()`) will expose the implementation
+Using a shared sequencer and a shared async backpressurer executor service (such as `ForkJoinPool.commonPool()`) will expose the implementation
 to cross local subscribers delays, but will not create any additional overhead due to excessive thread creation.
 This could be a strategy
 to use when the number of subscribers within a single ReActed node should be high.